peterhinch/micropython-micropower/README.md

 This function accepts one argument: a delay in mS and is a low power replacement for ``pyb.delay()``.
 The function normally uses ``pyb.stop`` to reduce power consumption from 20mA to 500uA.
 If USB is connected it reverts to ``pyb.delay`` to avoid killing the USB connection.
+There is a subtle issue when using this function: ``pyb`` loses all sense of time when the Pyboard is stopped.
+Consequently you can't use functions such as ``pyb.elapsed_millis`` to keep track of time in a loop.
+Use the RTC or count iterations.

 ### Function ``why()``